 Encryption is another proven security technique that can greatly reduce the risk of unauthorized access.
 Simply put, it’s a method by which information is converted into code that hides the true meaning of the information.
 To be effective, encryption should be implemented both for data at rest (on disk/storage) as well as for data in transit.

 Despite its effectiveness, not all organizations implement encryption.
-In fact, in a 2019 Ponemon study of nearly 6,000 individuals in 14 countries/regions, less than half said their organizations have an overall encryption plan that is applied consistently across the entire enterprise.
-Moreover, Panorays’ research found that many companies fail to update their encryption.
-This is why it’s important to make sure that encryption is up and running in your organization.
+In fact, in a 2022 Ponemon study of nearly 6,000 individuals in 17 countries/regions, only 62% said their organizations have an overall encryption plan that is applied consistently across the entire enterprise.
+Over 50% admitted that their organizations transfer sensitive or confidential data regardless of whether it is encrypted or not.

 3. Two-Factor Authentication